All Episodes

 We appreciate it.

-Um, our friends at the Tunnel to Towers Foundation, they're now building their do good village.
+Our friends at the Tunnel to Towers Foundation, they're now building their Do-Good Village.

-It's a first of a kind community with over a hundred homes for program recipients.
+It's a first-of-a-kind community with over 100 homes for program recipients.

 Now, this is a place where gold star families, families of fallen first responders, catastrophically injured heroes can all live together, and all of their neighbors will fully understand what they're all going through.